The Yellow Jackets were 44 seconds shy of a road win at Virginia Tech to open 2012

 Georgia Tech vs. Miami - AP Photo Gallery

-Walkosky is the first special teams-only coach in Paul Johnson's tenure as the Yellow Jacket head coach.
+Walkosky, the first special teams-only coach in Paul Johnson's tenure as the Yellow Jacket head coach, has seen Tech's special teams take great strides during his tenure.

 Three Yellow Jacket kickers combined to make 11-of-18 field goal attempts.
 On kickoffs, David Scully had 21 touchbacks.
 The previous season, Tech kickers had just eight touchbacks.